grotius-cnc/XCreator/README.md

 To clone this repository including installing the submodules and automated install script :

     git clone --recurse-submodules https://github.com/grotius-cnc/XCreator.git XCreator

+    1. Build the vendors you need in the ~/vendor dir.

-    To build the examples, visit the project build dir : ~/build/cmake .. && make
+    To build the examples:
+    cd XCreator
+    mkdir build
+    cd build
+    cmake ..
+    make

 To start a new project :